Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-03.md

 `yarn electron-dev`

+You'll use development mode while to test, modify, and add new features to your app.

 ### Set up a production build

-We need some build scripts:
+We need some build scripts.
+These scripts replace the existing react scripts that come with the CRA boilerplate code.

 `yarn add @rescripts/cli @rescripts/rescript-env --dev`